emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists when you signup. ✔️
 1. Site has decent sorting options and good recommendations under each movie. ✔️
-1. Site does have 4K content (videasy only). ⚠️
+1. Site does have 4K content (videasy api). ⚠️
 1. Site looks good + works well on mobile. ✔️

 Community Favorites: 🌟